AlexVanilla/vimrc/README.md

-# vimrc
+# Vim Settings

-Configuration settings I have for vim
+Old vim settings I had when using git bash

+Plugin manager I used is Vundle